Research Advisory Panel

 The Research Advisory Panel primarily seeks to ensure the safety and protection of participating human research subjects and adequate security of the controlled substances used in the study.
 The Panel Members evaluate the scientific validity of each proposed project, and may reject proposals where the research is poorly conceived, would produce conclusions of little scientific value, or would not justify the exposure of California subjects to the risk of research.

-At the end of 2014, the Panel was monitoring one hundred-thirteen research projects.
+At the end of 2015, the Panel was monitoring one hundred and twenty-one research projects.